dsayswhat/campaignlog-bonham/content/secrets.md

 * Madame Shantywood runs the town, more or less, controlling the docks and the casino on Shantywood Isle.
 * The mermaid's arms tavern is a safe place to stay.
 But some say it's haunted?
 * Say hello to Mother Hadlewreathe at the church of St. Wick, from Mallowyn and Trelade Occland, twin sisters and proprietors at the House of the Harridwn.
+* [[Ogham Tweede]] - bartender at the Mermaid's arms.
+Wants to know where his ex, [[one-eyed Jill]] is... fled burglary of Redwraith Manor 15 years ago.

 ## Lankshorn